matheusmarqui1/magento2-ytec-coupon-sales/README.md

 1. **Access the Admin Panel**: Go to your Magento 2 Admin Panel.
 2. **Navigate to Sales Rules**: Go to `Marketing > Promotions > Cart Price Rules > New`.
 3. **Create a New Rule**: Create a new rule and mark it as "Coupon Sales" with the new configuration under "Partnership Sales".
-4. **Choose a code template**: Choose a code template for your partners to create coupons (you can turn code template validation off in the configuration Stores > Configuration > Ytec > Coupon Sales > General).
+4. **Choose a code template**: Choose a code template for your partners to create coupons (you can turn code template validation off in the configuration Stores > Configuration > Ytec > Coupon Sales > General > Validate Coupon Sales Code Templates).
 ![Code Template](https://i.imgur.com/Oh5ZQvh.png)
 5. **Save the Rule**: Save the rule and get the rule's ID.
 6. **Create a Coupon**: Your partners can create coupons using the Magento 2 endpoint `POST /V1/ytec/coupon-sales/coupons` with the following payload: